Chart Color Schemes

 Hackham West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Hackham West is around 3,709.
-This reflects an increase of 89 people since the 2021 Census, which reported a population of 3,620.
-The change is inferred from the resident population of 3,690 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,863 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Hackham West's growth rate of 2.5% since census positions it within 2.4 percentage points of the SA3 area (4.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 50.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area, as of Nov 2025, Hackham West's estimated population is around 3,742.
+This reflects an increase of 122 people since the 2021 Census, which reported a population of 3,620.
+The change was inferred from AreaSearch's estimation of 3,689 residents following examination of ABS' latest ERP data release in June 2024 and validation of 13 new addresses since the Census date.
+This results in a density ratio of 1,880 persons per square kilometer, above national averages assessed by AreaSearch.
+Hackham West's growth rate of 3.4% since census is within 2.8 percentage points of its SA3 area (6.2%).
+Population growth was primarily driven by overseas migration contributing approximately 50.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median is expected for Hackham West, with an estimated expansion by 302 persons to reach 4,011 by 2041 based on aggregated SA2-level projections, reflecting an increase of 9.3% in total over the 17 years.
+All drivers including natural growth and interstate migration were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Population projections indicate an increase just below the median for statistical areas analysed by AreaSearch, expecting a growth of 305 persons to 4,047 by 2041, reflecting an 8.4% total increase over 17 years.

 Frequently Asked Questions - Population